xG-Studios/xGStudio-Flow-Smart-Contract/docs/Technical_Document.md

 - data: {String: String} (Metadata of Brand)
 The transaction will create the brand taking input above mentioned fields.
 We can update metadata later using Update function(only owner can perform this action).

+We also have to Create Schema Structure before creating a template using the following fields:
+- schameName: String (Name of Schema)
+- format: {String: SchemaType}
+The transaction will create the schema taking input above mentioned fields.
+This schema is like a database structure which is already given and if you want to create a template using that schema.
+You have to follow schema Structure.

+We will then create Template using brandId and schemaId that we created before.
+Without brandId and schemaId we can't create template.
+We can create Template using following fields:
+- brandId: UInt64 (Foreign Id of Brand)
+- schemaId: UInt64 (Foreign Id of Schema)
+- maxSupply: UInt64 (maximum NFTs that could be created using that template)
+- immutableData: {String: AnyStruct} (Immutable metadata of template)

+We then have our Resource type NFT(actual asset) that represents a template owns by a user.
+It stores its unique Id and NFTData structure contains TemplateId and mintNumber of Template.

+The above transaction can only be performed by an Admin having an Admin resource that will give special capability to any user to create Brands, Schema and Template.

 ## Instructions for Creating a Collection